Before Your Studies

 Range of studies

-The Aachen Bachelor's programme focuses in particular on the early methodological orientation of the programme and on guidance in the independent development of larger text corpora.
+The Aachen Bachelor's degree program focuses in particular on the early methodological orientation of the program and on guidance in the independent development of larger text corpora.

-In the Master's programme, the consistent crossing of narrow national language and disciplinary boundaries is particularly promoted, which is a prerequisite for the indexing of the literary history of forms of knowledge or editing practice.
+In the Master's degree program, the consistent crossing of narrow national language and disciplinary boundaries is particularly promoted, which is a prerequisite for the indexing of the literary history of forms of knowledge or editing practice.

-A national unique selling point is the teaching and research area "European-Jewish Literary and Cultural History", which was set up to create the appropriate position for Jewish authors in the German-language literatures.
+A national unique position has the teaching and research area "European-Jewish Literary and Cultural History", which was set up to create the appropriate position for Jewish authors in the German-language literatures.